 SITE NAME: All Saints Church, Cherry Avenue, Newton-on-Ouse

-designation: Listed Place of Worship grade II, CA
+DESIGNATION: Listed Place of Worship grade II, CA

-CONDITION: Poor
+CONDITION: Fair

-PRIORITY CATEGORY: D (F)
+PRIORITY CATEGORY: F (D)

 OWNER TYPE: Religious organisation

 Church of 1848 by GT Andrews, incorporating the Norman tower from the previous building.
 The spire is a local landmark.
-The nave and aisle roofs have been recovered with a Heritage Lottery Fund Grant for Places of Worship.
-Further HLF grant has been offered for project development leading to the recovering of the remaining roofs.
+The nave and aisle roofs have been recovered with a National Lottery Heritage Fund Grant for Places of Worship.
+A further National Lottery Heritage Fund grant is supporting the recovering of the remaining roofs and work is likely to be completed by the end of September 2019.